Henry Carroll (lawyer): Early and family life

-Henry Carroll was the eldest of eight children of Charles Carroll of Bellevue (1767-1823) and his wife, the former Ann Sprigg (1769-1837).
-The Carroll family was one of the most powerful in Maryland, descended from Charles Carroll the Settler (1660-1720), the great-grandfather of Charles Carroll of Duddington (1764-1849), this man's grandfather.
-Although his great grandfather, Daniel Carroll of Duddington (1707-1734) owned the land that eventually became Capitol Hill in the District of Columbia, by this time the family operated plantations near Hagerstown in Washington County, Maryland.
-His brother Charles H. Carroll (1794-1865) would become a prominent politician in New York, and U.S. Congressman.
-Another brother, William Thomas Carroll (1831-1863) served as the 5th Clerk of the United States Supreme Court, and their sister Elizabeth Barbara Carroll (1806-1866) married Henry Fitzhugh who also became a politician in New York.
+Born around 1792 in Maryland, Henry Carroll was the eldest of eight children of Charles Carroll of Bellevue (1767–1823) and his wife, the former Ann Sprigg (1769–1837).
+The Carroll family was one of the most powerful in Maryland, descended from Charles Carroll the Settler (1660–1720), the great-grandfather of Charles Carroll of Duddington (1729–1773), this man's grandfather.
+Although his great grandfather, Daniel Carroll of Duddington (1707–1734) owned the land that eventually became Capitol Hill in the District of Columbia, by this time the family operated plantations near Hagerstown in Washington County, Maryland.
+His brother Charles H. Carroll (1794–1865) would become a prominent politician in New York, and U.S. Congressman.
+Another brother, William Thomas Carroll (1831–1863) served as the 5th Clerk of the United States Supreme Court, and their sister Elizabeth Barbara Carroll (1806–1866) married Henry Fitzhugh who also became a politician in New York.

 Other early distinguished members of the Carroll family were descended from Charles the settler's elder son, Charles Carroll of Annapolis, including Charles Carroll the Barrister, and Charles Carroll of Carrollton who signed the Declaration of Independence for the Colony of Maryland in 1776.